Frequently Asked Questions

 Starting 7 days prior to our launch we look up the weather forecast on ground winds and the jet stream on using multiple weather and flight prediction websites.
 We’ve found that using a combined effort from multiple sources has led to very accurate results that are reliable +/- just a few miles.
 If our payload is predicted to land near a lake, mountain, populated area, etc. we will typically reschedule the launch or just move the launch site somewhere to accommodate a different landing zone.

 Our flights include 3 separate positioning systems to help us locate the payload.
-Primarily, we use 2 different forms of radio communications, which require an amateur radio license to operate.
-The radio communications provide us constant positioning reports throughout the flight via both APRS and RTTY.
+Primarily, we use multiple forms of radio communications, which require an amateur radio license to operate.
+The radio communications provide us constant positioning reports throughout the flight via a ground based receiver.
 This communication method operates at all altitudes even over 60,000 ft.
-As a backup method, we also use a cellular-based LTE GPS device that is off for most of the flight and automatically powered on when the payload lands, in accordance with FAR 22.925.
-Once the device powers up, it will report its position as a backup solution.
+We typically have anywhere from 2 to 4 of these radio based trackers on board for redundancy.
+We do not recommend using a cellular-based GPS device.
+Not only are these unreliable at high altitudes, but special programming and consideration is needed to maintain compliance with FAR 22.925.

-We have several specific vendors in our area, but typically any welding supply store will carry bulk helium.
+We have several specific vendors in our area, but typically any welding supply store will carry bulk helium, or a large national gas vendor.
+As of 2024, though, helium prices are getting very expensive!!

 Unfortunately, in our fifth flight, OLHZN-5, we did experience an unfortunate and hazardous landing on a set of high voltage 155kV power transmission lines.
 Power lines are incredibly dangerous, especially high voltage lines.
 When it comes to power lines, we don’t mess around.
 In the rare event of a power line landing, we immediately notify the power company and the local fire department.
 Usually, the power company is very accommodating and will come release the payload from the lines and get it back to you without too much trouble.
 When it comes to power lines – NEVER attempt to retrieve the payload on your own, even if it’s low enough to reach, cut or dislodge.
 You should leave this to trained professionals!

-Our Lightdow LD4000 Action Cameras have a 170° ultra wide angle lens, which is commonly refereed to as a fisheye lens.
-They provide a wider field of view, but distort the true nature of the image, specifically the shape of the horizon.
-The use of fisheye lenses are controversial particularly with followers that believe that the Earth is truly flat.
+Our Action Cameras we use typically have a 170° ultra wide angle lens, which is commonly refereed to as a fisheye lens.
+They provide a wider field of view, but distort the true nature of the image, specifically the shape of the horizon as the horizon approaches the extreme edges of the frame.
+The use of fisheye lenses are controversial particularly with followers that believe that the Earth is flat.
 So why do we use these lenses?
 There are a few reasons that we stick with what we have:

 1. The fisheye lens doesn’t bother us.

-2. The Lightdow LD4000 action cameras provide perfect compatibility with our computerized systems for controlling on/off cycles, battery life, fault tolerance, fault recovery and reliability.
+2. The action cameras provide perfect compatibility with our computerized systems for controlling on/off cycles, battery life, fault tolerance, fault recovery and reliability.

-3. The Lightdow LD4000 action cameras are very lightweight (47g) which allows us to place up to 3 cameras onboard each flight.
+3. The action cameras are very lightweight which allows us to place up to 4 cameras onboard each flight.

-4. The Lightdow LD4000 action cameras are very inexpensive which means we can afford to lose or destroy them every once in a while if things go wrong.
+4. Some action cameras can be very inexpensive which means we can afford to lose or destroy them every once in a while if things go wrong.

-5. We can use fisheye correction software tools if we really want to correct the imagery.
+5. We can use fisheye correction software tools in post-production if we really want to correct the imagery.

 6. Our goal is not to prove the Earth is round (or flat).
 It’s not our focus.